November 18, 2025

 If you recently bought the car, the seller must sign the title over to you.

-And if there’s no title available, some states offer a bonded title or an affidavit of ownership.
+And if there’s no title available, some states offer a bonded title or an residency verification form.

 Step 4: Pay Applicable Fees